English translation of novelist Pannalal Patel’s autobiography to hit stands next month

 “Show Sundaram what you write.”
 Umashankar introduced Gattu to Sundaram who was sitting next to him…”

-These are excerpts from ‘Finding Gattu’, an upcoming abridged, English translation of Gujarati novelist Pannalal Patel’s autobiography.
+These are excerpts from ‘Finding Gattu’, an upcoming abridged, English translation of Gujarati novelist Pannalal Patel’s autobiography, by Natasha Patel Nema.
 The book describes how a chance meeting with the great Gujarati poet Umashankar Joshi spurred his childhood friend Pannalal, who became a domestic help-cum-factory worker to make ends meet, into writing.

 Pannalal is best known for his novels Malela Jeev (1941) and Manvini Bhavai (1947), both of which were adapted into movies and later, were translated into English.
 The author has also written his autobiography Jindagi Sanjeevani, a seven-volume account in Gujarati published between 1981 and 1986.